cogdog/truwriter/README.md

 Or you can set the option to **Enable users to choose license** which places the same menu on the writing form so users can choose a license (or set to All Rights Reserved).

-## Customize the Writing Form Prompts
+## Customize the Writing Form

-You can  customize the field labels and the descriptions of the form where people submit new pieces of writing to a TRU Writer site.
-On your site navigate to the writer form, and activate the Wordpress Customizer from the admin bar.
+You can customize the field labels and the descriptions of the form where people submit new pieces of writing.
+From anywhere viewing your site select **Writing Form** from the **Customize** menu.
+This opens the Customizer with the form page open.

 Look for a special section just below **Site Identity** to open: